YoRusConsulting/domain-extra-library/README.md

 - The name of the domain to manage
 - The list of parameters to manage in the entity

-The parameters are the following syntax:
+The parameters have the following syntax:
 ```
 name:type
 name*:type